-Committers may nominate PRs that have been merged into master as candidates for backport into stable releases if they affect the stable production usage of community users.
+Committers may nominate PRs that have been merged into main as candidates for backport into stable releases if they affect the stable production usage of community users.

 Criteria for inclusion into the next stable release of the current latest

 minor version of Cilium, for example in a

 Backport Criteria for X.Y-1.Z and X.Y-2.Z

 Criteria for the inclusion into the next stable release of the prior two minor

 Major bugfixes relevant to the correct operation of Cilium

 Debug tool improvements

 Changes to Cilium’s documentation should generally be subject to backports for all supported branches to which they apply (all supported branches containing the parent features to which the modified sections relate).